rlancaste/stellarsolver/README.md

 and it will install

 ## Windows
 The Windows build is still very much experimental.
-On Windows, right now you have to use craft, and you have to use the MingGW compiler.
+On Windows, right now you have to use craft to get gsl, cfitsio, QT, and everything else all set up, and you have to use the MingGW compiler.
 It won't build yet using MSVC and Visual Studio.
 You can set it up using:
  [Windows Craft Installation Instructions](https://community.kde.org/Guidelines_and_HOWTOs/Build_from_source/Windows) Once you set up craft, just copy the SexySolver recipe in the craft-blueprint folder of this repo into the folder